Shiori1203/hello-world/README.md

 Day 26: 21/12/2017

 Today's Progress:
-Added some HTML and CSS code to arrange my navbar: Fontawesome icons and another tab for a link to twitter.
-Now when I click the tab, it automatically opens a new one and shows my twitter profile page.
+Added some HTML and CSS code to arrange my navbar: Fontawesome icons and another tab for a link to my twitter top page.
+Now when I click the tab, it automatically opens a new one as well. :) My codes are quite messy though lol